kemoycampbell/cpanelAPI/readme.md

 - UAPI - https://documentation.cpanel.net/display/SDK/Guide+to+UAPI
 - API2 - https://documentation.cpanel.net/display/SDK/Guide+to+cPanel+API+2
 ### Contributions
 Contributions are welcome.
-If you have feedback or experience issues, feel free to log a issue. what is next? check out the changelog.... still want more info, feel free to message me.
+If you have feedback or experience issues, feel free to log a issue or submit a pull request. what is next? check out the changelog.... still want more info, feel free to message me.

 ### License
-Use as you see fit
+MIT